vockes/DayZ_Private_Controlcenter/README.md

  After installing you can start using the Controlcenter.
 Please read the next paragraph for more information on how to run your server!
 And do not forget to change default passwords!

+ Updating is done with the setup wizard too!
+Just run it with that options and everything else is done automaticly!

 4. The Controlcenter:
 =====================